PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 ### Getting the Leaderboard Data

-You can also check your Leaderboard data entries from the test harness using the *LeaderboardDataRequest*.
+You can also check your Leaderboard data entries from the test harness using the [LeaderboardDataRequest](/API Documentation/Request API/Leaderboards/LeaderboardDataRequest.md).
 You can find this in the *Leaderboards* tab on your *Test Harness*.
 This request gives you a lot of control over the entries it will return, however you are only concerned with the leaderboard *Short Code*, and the *entry count* (the number of entries this request will return).
 You can check out more information about this request [here](/API Documentation/Request API/Leaderboards/LeaderboardDataRequest.md).
 When you send the request you will see the list of Leaderboard entries returned on the inspector on the right.

 ![l](img/UT/14.png)